-Built Form: As The Campus Plan is implemented, new academic buildings will be concentrated at infill locations in the main campus to improve proximity, minimize new infrastructure costs and improve walk-ability.
+Built Form: As the Campus Master Plan is implemented, new academic buildings will be concentrated at infill locations on the main campus to improve proximity, minimize new infrastructure costs and improve walk-ability.
 Increasing the capacity for on-campus student housing will result in more affordable and convenient housing and better student engagement with academia and campus life.
-A larger supply of student housing and more mixed use throughout the campus will support a pedestrian and cyclist friendly campus and significantly reduce the number of vehicular trips.
+A larger supply of student housing located on the campus will help support a pedestrian and cyclist friendly campus and significantly reduce the vehicular traffic.
 Less vehicular travel will contribute to a reduction in greenhouse gas emissions.
 Having more people living and remaining on campus will support recreation, social and campus services -- enlivening campus life and reducing the need to travel.
 The University of Lethbridge will use its land resource sustainably and develop a denser, compact form through infill buildings to avoid sprawl, improve walk-ability, strengthen social connections and reserve land for open space and future academic needs.
-The sustainable use of land resources is a fundamental goal of The Core Campus Master Plan, requiring more efficiency in land use patterns, less sprawl and careful stewardship of future potential.
-More sustainable land use leads to enhanced social interaction; improved health, safety and access; reduced demand for energy, water and other resources and more cost-effective projects and infrastructure systems.
+The sustainable use of land resources is a fundamental goal of this Campus Master Plan - requiring more efficiency in land use patterns, less sprawl and careful stewardship of future potential.
+More sustainable land use leads to: enhanced social interaction; improved health, safety and access; reduced demand for energy, water and other resources and more cost-effective projects and infrastructure systems.
+The Master Plan will encourage the development of a campus that mitigates the prevailing effects of extreme climatic conditions.

 - Signage and Way-finding: A clearly labeled signage and way-finding strategy for pedestrian and vehicular circulation will help define the spatial structure of the campus by improving legibility of the campus fabric.
-This will fully support the proposed access and movement systems being suggested in the Core Campus Master Plan Report. - Utility and Infrastructure: A number of measures will help to reduce infrastructure costs and facilitate the shift to a more energy- and water-efficient campus.
-Focusing new development in infill locations will maximize the environmental and economic benefits of shared infrastructure and allow opportunities for heat and energy sharing amongst facilities.
-Energy management studies will be undertaken as part of the design process for each hub to explore the feasibility of reducing fossil fuel use through heat sharing and utilizing low carbon energy sources.
-Stormwater management strategies will take a natural systems approach to manage runoff volume and quality within the constraints of the University's unique hydrogeology and concerns with coulee erosion.
+This will support the access and movement systems being proposed in this Campus Master Plan Report. - Utility and Infrastructure: Key measures will help reduce infrastructure costs and facilitate the shift to a more energyand water-efficient campus.
+Focusing new development at infill locations will maximize the environmental and economic benefits of shared infrastructure and allow opportunities for heat and energy sharing amongst facilities.
+Energy management studies should be undertaken as part of the design process for each hub to explore the feasibility of reducing fossil fuel use through heat sharing and utilizing low carbon energy sources.
+Storm-water management strategies will take a natural systems approach to manage runoff volume and quality within the constraints of the site's hydrogeology and concerns with coulee erosion.